-Leigh Dotey's practice is rooted in my relationship to materials, playfulness and humour.She grew up exploring and adventuring along the Scarborough bluffs in Toronto.
-She went on to work as a tree planter moving back and forth across Canada for many years.
-Her relationship with materials is physical and experimental as well as practical and functional.
-Her understanding of wood starts in farming and planting and now resides in building.
-She works with woods that are sustainable and accessible.
-In her pieces she uses a variety of materials including rope, metal and stone.
-She allows “space” for the materials not forcing them to undergo extensive manipulation but rather letting the quality of the wood speak for themselves.
-In her designs she makes works that focuses on human interaction; as a gender nonconforming wood worker she is committed to social justice in all areas of my life.
-This is evident in her studio practice as she makes small and large objects that precipitate interactions as well as being affordable and useful.
+Leigh Dotey's practice is rooted in their relationship to materials, playfulness and humour.
+They grew up exploring and adventuring along the Scarborough bluffs in Toronto.
+They went on to work as a tree planter moving back and forth across Canada for many years.
+Dotey's relationship with materials is physical and experimental as well as practical and functional.
+Their understanding of wood starts in farming and planting and now resides in building.
+They work with woods that are sustainable and accessible.
+In their pieces, they use a variety of materials including rope, metal and stone.
+They allow “space” for the materials not forcing them to undergo extensive manipulation but rather letting the quality of the wood speak for themselves.
+In their designs they make works that focuses on human interaction; as a gender nonconforming wood worker they are committed to social justice in all areas of their life.
+This is evident in thier studio practice as they make small and large objects that precipitate interactions as well as being affordable and useful.